Members of the ROER4D Network Hub, the DECI-2 team and OCSDNet attend the DECI-2 workshop in Cape Town

 DECI-2 has provided ROER4D with mentoring, through online and face-to-face sessions, as well as lesson sharing.
 Through this mentoring process, ROER4D has iteratively designed and implemented evaluation and communications plans with ongoing and iterative feedback from DECI-2.
 To feed into DECI-2’s learnings and future planning, Sukaina Walji (ROER4D Communications Advisor) and Sarah Goodier (ROER4D Evaluation Advisor) presented on ROER4D’s experience of this mentoring process, highlighting what worked and what could possibly be improved.
 Following the presentation, the DECI-2 team and IDRC funder representatives asked questions concerning social media channel monitoring, gave comments and suggestions around project activities and discussed the supportive environment needed for both evaluation and communication functions to be effective and feasible. i.

-Also presenting at the DECI-2 workshop were Becky Hillyer from the Open and Collaborative Science in Development Network as well as Dr Alison Gillwald and Chenai Chair from Research ICT Africa (RIA network).
+Also presenting at the DECI-2 workshop were Becky Hillyer from the Research ICT Africa (RIA network).
 Each of these projects have also worked with the DECI team around their evaluation and communication components, and it was fascinating for the ROER4D team to learn how other projects have implemented communications and evaluation functions and what challenges they have faced.

 This workshop and presentation was an important reflective moment for the ROER4D Network Hub team, especially for evaluation and communications.
 Working with the DECI-2 project has provided a valuable support base and sounding board for our project and we look forward to continuing to work with Ricardo, Dal, Julius and Charles going forward.